clojure-emacs/cider/doc/installation.md

     need it just for `lein repl` and this is what the `:repl` profile is for.

 #### Using Boot

+!!!
+Note

+    It's highly recommended to use Boot 2.8.2 or newer, as 2.8.2 is the first release to ship with nREPL 0.4.

 Boot users can configure the tool to include the middleware automatically in all of their projects using a `~/.boot/profile.boot` file like so: